dut3062796s/go-data/README.md

 ## Goals

-Go Data provides standard repository-like (java term) abstractions which decouples an app from the underlying storage.
+Go Data will provide common abstractions for data access defined as Go interfaces.
 The primary goal is to separate business logic CRUD from storage/infrastructure.
-This is done via a strongly defined interface and pluggable architecture.
+This is done via strongly defined interfaces with a pluggable architecture like Go Micro.

 * Underlying storage should not be tightly coupled to any business logic or domain model.
 * Interfaces provide an abstraction for specific data models e.g kv, graph, document, blob.